f5vmr/svxlink_raspberry_usrp/README.md

 <p>While there are repositories from which to download and compile SVXLink they do require quite a bit of understanding.
 This script takes only a little SSH knowledge to pull the various downloads together to create the basis of a ready-to-configure system.</p>

-<p>It has to be done under conditions of research in the original source manuals found on Svxlink.org and the man files.
+<p>It has to be done under conditions of research in the original source manuals found on Svxlink.org and the man files http://www.svxlink.org/doc/man/man5/svxlink.conf.</p>
-However this script pulls the SVXLink software from Adi DL1HRC's fork, that has the UsrpLogic necessary to drive the DVSwitch components.</p>
+<p>However this script pulls the SVXLink software from Adi DL1HRC's fork, that has the UsrpLogic necessary to drive the DVSwitch components.</p>

 <p>It is NOT plug and play when all is said and done however.
 It does still require a little manipulation of the configuration files,
 but the compilation of the major part of the software is done for you.</p></h2>